ameetbora/URL_Shortener/README.md

     - Redirects to the original URL

 # How to connect to MongoDB
+- The service uses MongoDB as the data store to store the mapping between the alias and the original URL.
+To connect to MongoDB, you need to provide the MongoDB connection string in the `MONGO_URI` environment variable.You can do that by changing the value of `MONGO_URI` in the `db.ts` file.
+Currently it is hardcoded to `mongodb://localhost:27017/urls`.

 # Data Storage
 - The service uses a simple in-memory data store to store the mapping between the alias and the original URL.
 This data store is implemented using a Map data structure in Node.js.